PX4/PX4-user_guide/en/middleware/micrortps.md

 # RTPS/DDS Interface: PX4-Fast RTPS(DDS) Bridge

-The *PX4-Fast RTPS(DDS) Bridge* adds a Real Time Publish Subscribe (RTPS) interface to PX4, enabling the exchange of [uORB messages](../middleware/uorb.md) between PX4 components and (offboard) *Fast RTPS* (now called *Fast DDS*) applications (including those built using the ROS 2 frameworks).
+The *PX4-Fast RTPS(DDS) Bridge* adds a Real Time Publish Subscribe (RTPS) interface to PX4, enabling the exchange of [uORB messages](../middleware/uorb.md) between PX4 components and (offboard) *Fast DDS* applications.
+This allows us to better integrate with applications running and linked in DDS domains (including ROS nodes), making it easy to share sensor data, commands, and other vehicle information.

+This topic describes the RTPS/DDS bridge architecture, and shows how to write a simple *Fast DDS* application to subscribe to PX4 changes.

 :::note
 RTPS is the underlying protocol of the Object Management Group's (OMG) Data Distribution Service (DDS) standard.
 It aims to enable scalable, real-time, dependable, high-performance and inter-operable data communication using the publish/subscribe pattern.

 *Fast DDS* is a very lightweight cross-platform implementation of the latest version of the RTPS protocol / DDS middleware.
+It was previously named *Fast RTPS*.
 :::

+:::note
 RTPS has been adopted as the middleware for the ROS 2 (Robot Operating System).
-The *Fast DDS bridge* allows us to better integrate with applications running and linked in DDS domains, like ROS 2 nodes, making it easy to share sensor data, commands, and other vehicle information.

-This topic describes the RTPS/DDS bridge architecture.
-It also shows how to compile needed code to write a simple *Fast DDS* application to subscribe to PX4 changes.

-:::note
-For details on how it is used within the ROS 2 applications and development workflows, please [check this section](../ros/ros2_comm.md).
+For information about how to use this interface within the ROS 2 applications and development workflows, see [PX4-ROS 2 bridge](../ros/ros2_comm.md).
 :::

 ## When should RTPS be used?

-RTPS should be used when you need to reliably share time-critical/real-time information between the flight controller and off board components.
+RTPS should be used when you need to reliably share time-critical/real-time information between the flight controller and offboard components.
-In particular it is useful in cases where off-board software needs to become a *peer* of software components running in PX4 (by sending and receiving uORB topics).
+In particular it is useful in cases where offboard software needs to become a *peer* of software components running in PX4 (by sending and receiving uORB topics).

-Possible use cases include communicating with robotics libraries for computer vision, and other use cases where real time data to/from actuators and sensors is essential for vehicle control.
+Possible use cases include communicating with robotics libraries for computer vision, and other use cases where real-time data to/from actuators and sensors is essential for vehicle control.

 :::note
 *Fast DDS* is not intended as a replacement for MAVLink.